wp-plugins/wp-geshi-highlight/readme.txt

 * Syntax highlighting for [**many languages**](http://gehrcke.de/files/perm/wp-geshi-highlight/wp-geshi-highlight_languages_1_0_5.txt) (based on [GeSHi](http://qbnz.com/highlighter/)).
 * **Line numbers**.
 * Extremely **simple to use**.
-But, if desired, **styles are highly&easy configurable**.
+If desired, **styles are highly&easy configurable**.
 * Multiple code blocks on a single web page?
-Each **can** get its own style.
+Each one **can** get its own style.

-**II) Possible advantages over other highlighters due to sophisticated technology:**
+**II) Possible advantages over other highlighters:**

 * Use of numbered lists to create line numbers -> Code-number-displacements **never** occur!
 * Copy/paste keeps formatting.
 Line numbers are not copied.
 * Uses CSS classes: **clean and small HTML output**.
 * **Valid** (X)HTML output.
-* Only minimal waste of effort if there is nothing to highlight.
+* Only minimal waste of CPU cycles if there is nothing to highlight.
 * High **performance**.
-* Clean and well documented source code.
+* Clean and well-documented source code.

 **III) Usage:**

-Type code snippets without the visual editor.
-Then it's very simple:
+Bear in mind: don't use the visual post editor!
+Then, it's very simple:

 `<pre lang="languagestring">
     CODE
 </pre>`

-Hence, e.g.
+This is a short example:

 `<pre lang="bash">
     $ dd if=/dev/zero of=image.ext3 bs=1M count=10000 oflag=append conv=notrunc
 </pre>`

-Full instructions explaining more options can be found on the [plugin's homepage](http://gehrcke.de/wp-geshi-highlight).
+All available options are listed and explained on the [plugin's homepage](http://gehrcke.de/wp-geshi-highlight).

 **IV) How does it look in action?**